kevinkicho/Android-RecyclerView/README.md

 # Android-RecyclerView

 <h3>Description</h3>
-<p>This project serve as a RecyclerView template to use for basic Text/Image Display with onClick method.</p>
+<p>This project serve as a RecyclerView template to use for basic Text/Image Display with onClick method. </p>
+<p><code>https://jsonplaceholder.typicode.com/posts</code> provides easy to use json file over the web.
+RecyclerView and CardView are used in this application to display items and give material-look. </p>
 <img src="screenshots.jpg">
 <h3>Implementation</h3>
 <ol>